Britain’s Prince Philip admitted to hospital with infection

 - Lesson in bias: Columbia City, I hear you loud and clear | Nicole Brodeur

-The queen is due to outline the government’s legislative agenda in her speech Wednesday.
-Prince Charles will attend in Philip’s place.
+He has suffered a blocked coronary artery and a severe bladder infection in recent years but has been in generally good health.

+He still attends summer garden parties with the queen, hosting more than 2,000 guests at a time, and has maintained his presence at important ceremonial events, including the Trooping the Color procession earlier in June.

-The palace said Philip is being treated at the King Edward VII Hospital in London after being admitted Tuesday night.
+The palace said Philip is being treated at the King Edward VII Hospital in London.

-Queen Elizabeth II plans to attend the horse races at Royal Ascot on Wednesday afternoon, the palace said.
+He seemed fine Tuesday when he attended Royal Ascot with the queen and other senior members of the royal family.

+The queen and Philip both suffered from severe cases of the flu at Christmas but have recovered.